POWs abandoned after the Vietnam War? A look at the Evidence.

 So, what credible evidence is there?

-To my mind, even discounting all the eyewitness reports (and many Laotian eyewitnesses actually passed lie detector tests and convinced senior US Intelligence personnel they were telling the truth), there is still a considerable amount of credible evidence that some men were indeed left behind after the US pulled out of Vietnam.
+To my mind, even discounting the many eyewitness reports (and to be fair, many Laotian eyewitnesses actually passed lie detector tests and convinced senior US Intelligence personnel they were telling the truth), there is still a considerable amount of credible evidence that some men were indeed left behind after the US pulled out of Vietnam.
 I only deal with some of it below.

 ‘Operation Pocket Change’: An Aborted US Raid To Rescue POWs in Laos.